A moderately easy hike with great views, a step back into Hanover ski history, and visit to a rare set of ruins.

 - At a bent yellow birch, a sign at L directs you to turn R; shortly after you’ll turn L at another arrow.
 Soon you’re back to the birches and the upper Dana pasture.
 In June, white five-petaled strawberry flowers decorate the ground under your feet.

 - Take the path back into the woods – avoid the trail that comes in at L from a private home – and return to Pasture Road.
 Turn L past the stone wall and then L again at the junction by the cellar hole.
-Ten minutes from the Lodge overlook, you’re back at your car.
+Ten minutes from the last overlook, you’re back at your car.

 Optional Mill Site Visit (10 minutes)